 This method is quick, as the material is removed with each pulse of the laser.
 The depth of the marks is controlled by the number of times the laser beam is passing on the material.

 There are different types of laser engraving machines :

 First ones are engraver machines where the workpiece stay stable, only the laser moves (or inversely).
 Other machines dedicated to cylindrical workpieces.
 The last possibilities are laser engraving machines where the laser and the workpiece are both immobile but galvo mirrors are moving the laser beam on the surface to engrave.

-It can be used on almost any kind of metal, plastic, wood, leather or glass surface.
-You can get a lot of different engraved materials .
+It can be used on almost any kind of metal, plastic, wood, leather or glass surface, creating graphic engraving with a great precision.
+You can get a lot of different engraved materials, allowing to achieve interesting results.
 Furthermore, it is more effective than traditional engraving for small objects, such as jewelry.
 There are also smaller chances to damage or deform the material.
 It can be used for many different applications, such as medical devices , fine art and so on.

 Laser Etching is a subset of Laser Engraving.
 In this particular case, the heat from the beam is not used to vaporize the matter, but to melt it.
 It is mostly used on metals, and will expand the material by creating a raised cavity.
 It thus modifies its characteristics, such as its reflectivity, and will create a contrast with its surroundings.

 Compared to other processes using lasers, such as Laser Cutting or Laser Etching, Laser Engraving keeps the initial shape of the material, and is the most common option to create personalized or customized objects.
 Logos, serial numbers, or pictures are typically the kind of creations thatcan be done thanks to Laser Engraving.